-Saltwater pools might not require as much maintenance as a chlorine pool, but that doesn’t mean you can get out of cleaning it.
+Saltwater pools might not require as much maintenance as a chlorine pool, but that doesn’t mean you can get out of cleaning them.
 Although you won’t need to purchase all the chemicals and balancing agents that a chlorine pool needs to clean itself, you’ll still need manual equipment.

-In the Fall, you might want tools like a net skimmer and a telescoping pole to pick out debris or floating leaves.
+In the fall, you might want tools like a net skimmer and a telescoping pole to pick out debris or floating leaves.
 Regular maintenance like this can help prevent sanitation issues (and potential repair costs) later down the road.

 Estimating and Budgeting For Your Salt Water Pool Cost

 The first step in getting an accurate estimate is understanding your specific needs—consider whether you want to build the pool or convert one, what type of material you’ll use, and how big it’ll be.
-Once you understand exactly what you’re looking for, you can start the process of saving for it or even contacting a contractor for the salt water pool cost.
+Once you understand exactly what you’re looking for, you can start the process of saving for it or even contacting a contractor for the saltwater pool cost.

 Questions?
 Let me know.
 For more pricing information, read my main inground pool pricing guide.